Experts say it’s time to rethink pink salt

-A world-first study led by independent research company Nutrition Research Australia (NRAUS) has shown that pink salts contain low levels of essential nutrients… and a wide variation of harmful heavy metals.
+Do you think pink salt is better for you?
+A world-first study led by independent research company Nutrition Research Australia (NRAUS) has shown that pink salt contains low levels of essential nutrients… And a wide variety of harmful heavy metals.

 Results garnered from testing 31 samples of pink salts available for purchase in Australia revealed they’re unpredictable and inconsistent in nature.
-Wide variations in the levels of nutrients found in pink salt were significant, with iron levels ranging between 0 and 17mg per 100g and calcium levels ranging between 53mg and 574mg per 100g.
+Wide variations in the levels of nutrients found in the salt samples were significant.
+Iron levels ranged between 0 and 17mg per 100g and calcium levels ranged between 53mg and 574mg per 100g.

 The study also found that pink salt samples with higher concentrations of essential nutrients also contained higher levels of heavy metals.
 More alarmingly, some pink salt samples contained aluminium and lead, with one sample exceeding national contaminant levels.
 Both of these heavy metals are harmful if consumed long-term or in excess.

-However, all of the Australian-sourced pink salt samples showed lower levels in both essential nutrients and heavy metals.
+However, all of the Australian-sourced pink salt samples showed lower levels of both essential nutrients and heavy metals.

 While the research shows pink salt might contain more nutrients than white table salt, you’d need to exceed your recommended sodium limit by over 500 percent before gaining any meaningful contribution to your diet from the other nutrients it contains.